emillumine/third-party/outils/config.md

 - CAN_CREATE_BINOME = True (by default)

-        If set to False, in new member creation form,  a member can be selected to be associated with.
+        If set to True, in new member creation form,  a member can be selected to be associated with.

 - ASSOCIATE_MEMBER_SHIFT = ''